Forgot to mention!!

 - Shop local when you can!
 Amazon is not our only option, let’s support our local communities and vote with our dollar.
 Amazon is a backup when we can’t find a better option.

 - The sustainability ‘Amazon’ of sites is EarthHero.
-This link will always get you 5% off your total!
+This link will always get you 10% off your total with code: KAIT10!

 And Finally, this December… and for all the Holidays of 2022, be conscious of the single-use plastic and non-recyclable gift wrap.
 I save boxes from packages to reuse either for sending gifts to friends, or as a way to package the less-structured item to wrap.
 I tend to wrap more than I bag.